 A little context: First, I work in language services recruiting, and out of the entire worldwide recruiting team, I am the only Black person.
 Second, even though I'm in the States, I work on the Asia team, which means that with the exception of my supervisor, all of my immediate co-workers are in China.
 The co-worker I'm writing about today is a young Chinese woman who's my age.
 Third, this co-worker may or may not have known that I am Black, not that it should matter but I figured it was worth mentioning.
 Now, to the matter at hand.

 On Tuesday I was copied in an email in which my co-worker wrote something racist.
 I won't repeat exactly what she said.
-But basically a lot of students in certain Asian countries say they want "native English speakers" as tutors, when they really mean to say "white people", and this co-worker of mine was trying to confirm that the candidate that we were proposing for a certain group of students was not black, because students sometimes complain when the tutor we give them doesn't look a certain way.
+But basically a lot of students in certain Asian countries say they want "native English speakers" as tutors, when they really mean to say "white people".
+And this co-worker of mine was trying to confirm that the candidate we were proposing for a certain group of students was not Black, because students sometimes complain when the tutor we give them doesn't look a certain way.